axelinternet/react-turbo-interview/apps/web/README.md

 ## Getting Started

-First, run the development server:
+To get started, run the dev server from root and read the docs on port 3001

 ```bash
 yarn dev
 ```

+## Next README:

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.